-* Mobile orders
+- Mobile orders

-* Bluetooth barcode scanning
+- Bluetooth barcode scanning

-* Offline transactions
+- Offline transactions

-* Email marketing integrations
+- Email marketing integrations

-* Intelligent reporting
+- Intelligent reporting

-* Ability to issue discounts
+- Ability to issue discounts

-* Aceept gift cards and manage loyalty programs
+- Aceept gift cards and manage loyalty programs

 - Inventory management

-* Staff management
+- Staff management

-* Quickbooks integration
+- Quickbooks integration

-* Social media integration
+- Social media integration

-This is a deal breaker for a lot of people considering the fact that even many of the more well-known iPad POS systems do not have any setup fee at all.
+This is a deal breaker for many, considering that even many of the more well-known iPad POS systems do not have any setup fee at all.
 As a matter of fact, Revel is the only one on this list that has any kind of setup fee.

-After you are all setup, you will also have a monthly fee that can range from $70.00 – $200.00.
+After you are all set up, you will also have a monthly fee that can range from $70.00 -- $200.00.
 Revel’s monthly price is not publicly available and you will need to head over to their site to request a quote.

 You are still left with the headache of making it work the way you actually want it to, and for the less tech-savvy this is a daunting task to say the least.

-The reporting data is not always accurate, the system has a tendency to get very laggy or just crash altogether, customer service does not seem very well educated in the product and there are a lot of customers still waiting on iOS 10 compatibility.
+The reporting data is not always accurate, the system has a tendency to get very laggy or just crash altogether, customer service does not seem very well educated in the product, and there are a lot of customers still waiting on iOS 10 compatibility.